 But it's only natural that I'd want to wander around and explore the site further.
 And the same is true for the viewer.

-However, once you've made that photo, continue to explore the environment in a way that produces visually dynamic images.
-Here's just a few ideas for how you might go about doing so:
+However, once you've made those rather obvious photos, continue to explore the environment in a way that produces visually dynamic images.

 Explore a worm's eye point of view by getting down low to the ground and photographing upwards.

 Alternatively, photographing from above can isolate the subject from its surroundings and allow you to explore notions of vulnerability remoteness and isolation.

 I made the image of the church cemetery in rural Iceland by getting down low and close to those two gravestones in the front of the photo.

 I also made use of a wide-angle focal length to exaggerate their size in the frame and the space between those front gravestones and other objects of interest within the image.

 Utilize Your Full Range Of Lens Focal Lengths